rogmide/springboard/ReactJS/Assessment/react-1/conceptual.md

 - How is a Component created in React?

-	 - Write a JavaScript function using normal JS function except that it return a JSX React Element.
+	 - Write a JavaScript function except that it return a JSX React Element.

 	- Sample